edubart/seqtoy/README.md

 First make sure you have the RIV SDK installed in your environment, then just type `make` to compile.
 You can also play it by typing `make run`.

+## Using in RIV cartridges

+Using in other RIV cartridges is easy, you just need to copy [seqt.h](/seqt.h) to your project and use it.
+Check [seqt-example.c](/seqt-example.c) file for an example playing a music.